Welcome-To-My-Repo/blancmange/README.md

 * `i`	increment
 * `d`	decrement
 * `r`	set register to the byte after this instruction
+* `R`	set register to the word after this instruction
 * `"`	set r1-r3 to current coordinates
 * `P`	Push register to stack